oliverswitzer/balloon-bot/README.md

 # Balloon Bot

-This Slack bot is meant to help let engineers in your organization know when master is broken.
+This Slack bot is meant to help let engineers in your organization know when main is broken.
 It also will help gather information for post-mortems.

 # How it works